IBM/supply-chain-insights/README.md

 From there, fill in the form with your IBM ID email, and then click on **Create Request**.
 The request must be processed by IBM, and can take **up to one business day** to complete.
 I.e. if you request it on Friday, you may only get access to your account on Monday.

+Go ahead and check your email that is associated with your IBMid.
 Once you get your email granting your access to your SCI trial, we are ready to get started!

 # 3. Upload existing orders and shipments from spreadsheet
 Our first exercise upon getting our SCI account is uploading data from a